-The Office of Counseling & Career Services provides services to students, staff, faculty, and alumni in a variety of areas including: personal, academic, and career counseling, career placement and employment services, accommodations for individuals with disabilities, and newcomer orientation.
-Popular services include use of a the FOCUS Career and Educational Planning System, assistance in selection of a major, assistance preparing resumes and skills training in subjects such as note taking, test taking, time management, and stress management.
+The Office of Counseling & Career Services provides services to students, staff, faculty, and alumni in a variety of areas including: personal counseling, academic, and career counseling, career placement and employment services, accommodations for individuals with disabilities, and testing services.
+Popular services include use of a the FOCUS Career Interest Inventory, assistance in selection of a major, assistance preparing resumes and skills training in subjects such as note taking, test taking, time management, and stress management.
 This office produces the annual Career Fair, the annual Health & Wellness Celebration, and drug awareness programs.
 As you can see, Counseling & Career Services covers many areas beneficial to students, staff and faculty.
+For more information visit www.troy.edu and select Student Services or Career Services.